skuid/skuid-labs/experiments/dataSources/Salesforce_Einstein_Analytics/readme.md

 ## Salesforce Einstein Analytics data in Skuid
-Einstein Analytics is a powerful data integration and analysis platform.
+Einstein Analytics (EA) is a powerful data integration and analysis platform.
 It does a lot of things Skuid cannot do.
-But there are going to be times when you would like to incorporate a “EA” report into your Skuid page and use Skuid components to show the data - rather than use an Einstein Dashboard or component.
+But there are going to be times when you would like to incorporate an EA report into your Skuid page and use Skuid components to show the data - rather than use an Einstein Dashboard or component.
 Here is how.

 Some resources.